dilmaheu/dilmahtea.me/docs/basics/documentation.md

 - **docs/guides/\*.md**: Guides
 - **docs/tutorials/\*.md**: Tutorials

-Based on the type of the documentation you want to create or update, follow the above folder structure.
+Based on the type of documentation you want to create or update, follow the above folder structure.
 Also, make sure the index is updated.